If you can’t find the answer to your question here, please contact us and we will be pleased to help you.

 If you have any questions regarding the above deadlines please feel free to call our student advice team.

 All our courses include dedicated tutor support via telephone and email.
-All our tutors are fully qualified experienced teachers.
-Some teach part-time in schools and so may only be available at certain times during the day.
-When your tutor first contacts you (this is usually within 3 or 4 days of you receiving the course materials) it is important to establish when would be good contact times for both of you.
+All our tutors are fully qualified, experienced teachers.
+Some teach part-time in schools and so may only be available at certain times during the day, so when your tutor first contacts you (this is usually within 3 or 4 days of you receiving the course materials) it is important to establish when would be good contact times for both of you.
 If you are studying outside the UK, for example, you might be in a different time zone, and so will need to be very clear about mutually convenient contact times.

 Oxford Home Schooling tutors will contact students approximately every 3 weeks.
 Inbetween these times students are free to contact tutors by telephone and email for help and advice with their studies.

 Although our student advice team is available to provide advice and guidance throughout the process, it is your responsibility to find an exam centre (a local school or college) and book your exams.
-If you intend taking GCSE or AS / A2 Level exams in June of any given year, you will need to book them by January.
+If you intend taking GCSE or AS / A2 Level exams in June of any given year, you will need to book them by January at the latest.
 We send out reminder letters to all active GCSE and AS / A2 students in December – complete with details of their exam specifications – and advise them to start making enquiries at nearby schools and colleges.
+However, the earlier you begin looking for an exam place the better as many fill up really quickly and some close their books before the Christmas holidays.
 How to find exam centres.

 Dates for all exams are published on the relevant exam board’s website.
 Check your exam specification in the Introduction to your course, go to either http://www.aqa.org.uk or http://www.edexcel.com and then find the relevant series (summer or winter) in the exam timetable.
 Exam dates are not negotiable even for the holiday of a lifetime or hospitalisation.

-Students often get confused by the difference between the work they do during their course, which is tested by their Tutor-marked Assignments and board-examined coursework, which is entirely different.
+Students often get confused by the difference between the work they do during their course, which is tested by their Tutor-marked Assignments and board-examined coursework or NEA, which is entirely different.

 Tutor-marked Assignments (or TMAs) are not coursework, they are progress checks for the student and the tutor.
 Every course will have several TMAs but they do not in any way contribute towards your final exam grade.

-Board-examined coursework is only required for certain subjects at GCSE and A Level.
+Board-examined coursework now known as NEA (non exam assessment) is only required for certain subjects at GCSE and A Level.
 IGCSEs do not require coursework.
-Where included, coursework is very important as it can contribute up to 25% of your final marks and therefore substantially influence your grade.
+Where included, coursework is very important as it can contribute up to 20% of your final marks and thereby substantially influence your grade.

 It is very important that students recognise the difference between TMAs and board-examined coursework.

-Board-examined coursework is marked by an examiner who works for the AQA exam board and is known as “the moderator”.
-Your OHS tutor never marks your coursework, nor is he or she allowed to estimate what grade it might be worth.
+Your NEA/coursework is marked by your OHS tutor and this marking is then checked or moderated by a senior person at AQA.
 Tutors also have to work under very strict rules about how much help they can give you with your coursework, and how many TMAs they have to have seen before they can sign to confirm that the work is your own.
-This is known as “authentication” and you cannot submit coursework for marking by the examiner unless your work has first been authenticated by your tutor.
+This is known as “authentication” and you cannot submit coursework for marking unless your work has been authenticated by your tutor.

 Yes you can!
-Bear in mind that you will need to pay additional postage and packing fees for sending course materials outside of the UK.
+Bear in mind that you will need to pay additional postage and packing fees for sending course materials outside of the UK, though.
 Unless you have a UK bank account (to set up a standing order) your fee must be paid in full before the start of your course.
-You may need to come to the UK to sit exams if you are studying for GCSEs or A-Levels so be aware of this.
-You may need to sit more than one exam paper, and these may be on different days.
-IGCSEs can be taken at test centres world-wide.
+You may need to come to the UK to sit exams if you are studying for GCSEs or A Levels, so be aware of this.
+You may also need to sit more than one exam paper, and these may be on different days.
+IGCSEs can be taken at test centres worldwide.